David Jameson (governor)

-David Jameson (January 1, 1723 – July 10, 1793) was the acting Governor of Virginia for a short period of time in 1781.
+David Jameson (1723 – July 10, 1793) was the acting Governor of Virginia for a short period of time in 1781.

 Early life

-Jameson was born at St. Anne’s Parish in Essex County on January 1, 1723.
+Jameson was born at St. Anne’s Parish in Essex County in 1723.
 He attended the College of New Jersey (now Princeton University).

 Career

 He was a prominent merchant in Yorktown and an inventor.
 From in 1776 to 1777, he served in the Virginia State Senate during the Revolutionary War, serving on Patrick Henry's Privy Council.

 He served from 1780 to 1781 as lieutenant governor under Thomas Nelson, Jr. (signor of the United States Declaration of Independence) and served as Governor briefly in August 1781 when Nelson took ill, before the ascension of Benjamin Harrison V to the office.

 In 1783, he was again elected to the Virginia State Senate.

 Personal life

 Jameson wed Mildred Smith, the marriage produced no children.

 Jameson died on July 10, 1793.